-Students reinstated upon appeal are on a probationary status for the next evaluation period, during which time they must meet the terms and conditions set out in the Director of Education Services' letter granting the appeal.
+Students reinstated upon appeal are on probationary status for the next evaluation period, during which time they must meet the terms and conditions set out in the Director of Faculty & Student Services' letter granting the appeal.
 At the end of the evaluation period, and at the end of every evaluation period thereafter, the student's academic status will be reviewed.
 The student may continue on probation as long as he or she meets the terms of the academic plan approved at the time the student's appeal was granted, until such time as Satisfactory Academic Progress is regained.
+Any student reinstated after dismissal and appeal is not eligible for financial aid until he or she regains satisfactory progress status by meeting the minimum SAP standards, in addition to meeting all requirements for any financial aid loans previously issued.